ronen-aniti-projects/LQR-Quadcopter/README.md

 I implement this process in MATLAB, where I use numerical solvers to compute $\mathbf{P}$ and subsequently calculate $\mathbf{K}$.
 After obtaining $\mathbf{K}$, I verify its correctness by ensuring that the eigenvalues of the closed-loop system matrix $\mathbf{A} - \mathbf{B}\mathbf{K}$ have strictly negative real parts.
 Figure~\ref{fig:enter-label} illustrates the real-imaginary plot of these eigenvalues, confirming that the feedback system effectively stabilizes the quadcopter to the hover state.

-### Figure: Real-Imaginary Plot of the Closed-Loop Eigenvalues

 ![The Real-Imaginary Plot of the Closed-Loop Eigenvalues](docs/closed_loop_eigenvalues.png)